kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 <div class="mbcard" markdown="1">
 **Human Preference & Instruction Following**

-Automated tests measure specific skills, but not whether a model is actually good at interact with human.
+Automated tests measure specific skills, but not whether a model is actually good at interact with humans.
 Human preference benchmarks collect real votes from real users on which response they preference without knowing which model produced it.

 *Key signal:* A model can score well on capability benchmarks while still feeling unhelpful or frustrating to use in practice.
 </div>